 To get even more valuable data, you can filter it by device type, browsers, or other values.

-Setting up recordings on Hotjar is fast and simple if you have Session capture enabled.
+Setting up recordings on Hotjar is fast and simple if you have session tracking enabled.
 Here’s the full process of how to do it:

-2. Go to the Recordings section and click the Play button by the recording that you’d like to review.
+- Go to the Session Replay section and click the Play button by the recording that you’d like to review.

-If you’d like to add filters, click the “Add filter” button on the Recordings page.
-If you’d like to view recordings with the filters applied at all times, click Save segment.
+If you’d like to add filters, click the “Filters” button on the Session Replay page.
+To remove the applied filters, click “Reset filters.”

 Funnels